PuneetGopinath/Sanitizers/README.md

 <h2><a name="sponsor">Sponsor</a></h2>

 Support BK Sanitizers by becoming a sponsor.
-Your logo will be displayed here.
+Your name will be displayed here.

 Just click the "Sponsor" button [on our GitHub repo](https://github.com/PuneetGopinath/Sanitizers).